 As a child, Leisl played in the woods with the Goblin King and promised to wed him one day.
 He has returned to seduce her into a magic world where she will hunger, play music and burn slowly for him.

 Harry will have to use every bit of wit his friends have to survive the tournament in this thrilling, wise tale of triumphing over impossible odds through the aid of friendship and hard work.

 Learn Joanna Gaines' secrets to overcoming hard life lessons in this encouraging story about Magnolia, filled with the wisdom and humor of Chip and Joanna Gaines.
 Read on for my review and recipe for pecan pie bites!

 The Night Sister exposes generations of beastly family secrets and the monsters that hide in dark towers.

 Love Harry Potter?
 Looking to discuss the second book and make a treat inspired by the series?
 In the second book, Harry must use his abilities and overcome the scorn of his peers to try to save a dear friend from dying when the Chamber of secrets is reopened by the heir of Slytherin.

-This book is the perfect retreat for anyone who’s ever worked their hardest and failed anyway, about a girl who's always loved baking fresh bread, and featuring a handsome honey-maker and a puffling.
+This book is the perfect retreat for anyone who’s ever worked their hardest and failed anyway.
+It's about a girl who's always loved baking fresh bread and features a handsome honey-maker and a puffling.

 Nina is a former librarian who adores books and is searching for a way to unite readers with their perfect book.
 So she leaves the big city for a small town in Scotland, with a van of books to sell.